Court overturns Alex Murdaugh’s murder convictions and orders new trial

 Former clerk influenced jury, court finds

-Murdaugh’s appeal focused on alleged comments to jurors from Hill, who worked during Murdaugh’s trial and later wrote a tell-all book about it.
+Murdaugh’s appeal focused on allegedly inappropriate comments to jurors from Hill, who worked during Murdaugh’s trial and later wrote a tell-all book about it.

-Murdaugh’s attorneys had argued Hill improperly influenced jurors during the trial by making comments, such as “watch his body language,” implying Murdaugh’s guilt.
-A few jurors affirmed in affidavits and in testimony she made these comments, but the majority said they did not hear them.
+In January 2024, retired South Carolina Chief Justice Jean Toal questioned several jurors about what Hill said and its impact on their decision.

+One juror, referred to as Juror Z, reported Hill said “watch his actions” and “watch him closely” when Murdaugh took the stand.
+The juror told the court those comments “made it seem like he was already guilty.”
+Further, the juror alleged Hill told the jury “not to be fooled” by the defense’s evidence, and said “this shouldn’t take us long” when deliberations began.
+This juror said she was influenced by the remarks.

 Hill was charged last May with perjury, obstruction of justice and misconduct.
 The charges alleged she made sealed evidence available to the media, lied under oath about doing so, and used her court position to promote her book about the trial.
 She pleaded guilty to the charges in December 2025 and was sentenced to three years of probation.